dce/pandoc-talk/README.md

 ## Closing Thoughts

-I think that's about all I have to say about Pandoc for today.
-A couple final thoughts:

-* Pandoc is incredibly powerful -- I've really only scratched the surface here.
-Look at the [man page][5] to get a sense of everything it can do.
+* Pandoc is incredibly powerful
+  * I've really only scratched the surface here
+  * Look at the [man page][5] for a sense of everything it can do
-* Pandoc is written in Haskell, and [the source][8] is pretty fun to look through if you're a certain kind of person.
+* Pandoc is written in Haskell
+  * [The source][8] is pretty fun to look through if you're a certain kind of person.

+---

+## Closing Thoughts

 So install Pandoc with your package manager of choice and give it a shot.
 I think you'll find it unexpectedly useful.

+Now I will take questions.

 [1]: https://pandoc.org/
 [2]: https://github.com/xwmx/pandoc-ruby